Sober Living Homes in Kokomo, Indiana

 Some people don’t go to treatment until they have hit rock bottom and have lost everything.
 That’s where a sober living home can help.
 Sober living homes provide housing for those who have finished treatment and now need some help getting back on their feet and starting over again.
 The homes are structured and there are expectations that must be met in order to live in one such as finding and keeping a job, paying bills, and attending meetings.

-Since these rules must be followed in order to live in a sober living home, it is important to familiarize yourself with the rules of the community before moving in.
+Since these rules must be followed in order to live in a sober home, it is important to familiarize yourself with the rules of the community before moving in.
 Some of the more common rules you will find include:

 - Absolutely zero drug or alcohol use or possession